rust-osdev/uefi-rs/README.md

 [uefi]: https://en.wikipedia.org/wiki/Unified_Extensible_Firmware_Interface

-## Crates
+## Project structure

 This project contains multiple sub-crates:

-- `uefi` (top directory): contains wrappers around the UEFI interfaces.
+- `uefi` (top directory): defines the standard UEFI tables / interfaces.

 - `uefi-services`: initializes many convenience crates:
   - `uefi-logger`: wrapper for the standard [logging](https://github.com/rust-lang-nursery/log) crate.
+Prints log output to console.
-  - `uefi-alloc`: wrapper for the memory allocation functions.
+  - `uefi-alloc`: implements a global allocator using UEFI functions.
 This allows you to allocate objects on the heap.

 - `uefi-utils`: building on top of `uefi-services`, this crate provides a higher-level access to UEFI functions.
   Provides utility functions for common API usage.

 - `uefi-test-runner` a UEFI application that runs unit / integration tests.

-- `examples`: example UEFI apps.

-- `tests`: unit and integration tests.

 ## Documentation